wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Step 5: Onboard sub-organization IdPs

+To onboard sub-organization IdPs, you need to configure an application on Asgareo and the IdP on the Private CIAM cloud.

 - On the [Asgardeo console](https://asgardeo.io/signup):

     1. Create an [OAuth 2.0 / OpenID Connect standard-based app](https://wso2.com/asgardeo/docs/guides/applications/register-standard-based-app/).